gputnam/larbox/README.md

 In an mrb area, clone this repository into the srcs/ area.
 Then run `mrb uc` and build the mrb area is normally

-Generate events (currently up to detsim):
+Generate events (currently up to detsim) -- run in an area where you have already run `mrbslp`:

 `lar -c prodsingle_larbox.fcl -n 10`